Wilderness Resort & Campground address:

 hilarious hoe-down-style entertainment, guests are treated

 Appetizers and dinner consists of chips and salsa, bread, salad, country fried chicken, barbecued ribs, corn, beans and strawberry shortcake.
 Drinks, including beer and wine, are included, however cocktails are separate.
 This show is held daily at 5:00 p.m., 7:15 p.m. and 9:30 p.m.
-Priority Seating is a must and can be made up to 2 years in advance.
-Because of the "no vehicle" rule at Fort Wilderness, allow yourself lots of time to get there.
+Priority Seating is a must and can be made up to 60-days in advance.
+Because of the "no vehicle" rule at Fort Wilderness, allow yourself plenty of time to get there.
 Internal shuttle buses run to Pioneer Hall.

-Today there are 1788 campsites and 409 Wilderness Cabins.
-Not only are the Cabins (as well as the Reception Outpost, Meadow Trading Post, and Crockett's Tavern) equipped with free wireless internet access, but the campsites have free wired internet access.
-Just stop by the Reception Outpost and pick up a modem kit.
-There will be a $125 credit card deposit to use the modem kit; deposit will be released when the kit is returned.
+Today there are 847 campsites and 363 Wilderness Cabins.
+Not only are the Cabins (as well as the Reception Outpost, Meadow Trading Post, and Crockett's Tavern) equipped with free wireless internet access, but the campsites have free wifi access as well.

 Chip & Dale's Campfire Sing-A-Long is held nightly at the Meadow Trading Post and begins with a fire lighting (weather permitting).
 Tiimes vary by season, so check with guest services for the times during your vacation.
 It features